Aloodo/pq/README.md

-#pq
+#pq: world's simplest tracking protection tool.

-Turn on Tracking Protection
+This just turns on the Tracking Protection that is already in Firefox.

+Easier than going to about:config?
+Probably for some.

 ## Development